Macil/MinecraftRcon/README.md

     There are 1/20 players online:
     DaringMacil

+Tip: You should add the `--fail` flag to make curl exit with a nonzero exit code on unsuccessful server responses if you're using curl from a script.

 The Rcon plugin also responds to GET requests to the following paths:

 * /info: This returns a JSON object containing information about the server.